-One of the central tasks of the Federal Competition Authority is examining notifiable mergers according to competition law.
-This means an inspection, of the planned merger and the ramifications on the market positions of the affected companies.
+One of the central tasks of the Federal Competition Authority is to examine notifiable mergers to ensure they comply with competition law.
+This means investigating whether the planned merger will bring about or strengthen market dominance.

 What is a merger?

-Regarded as mergers within the meaning of the Carte Act are:
+The following are regarded as mergers within the meaning of the Cartel Act: